mitmh2025/puzzup/puzzle_editing/templates/docs/user.md

 ## Discord

 Every new puzzle that's created on PuzzUp gets a channel created on our Discord.
 As the puzzle moves through statuses, it moves to a new category on Discord for that status.
 Most importantly, the only people who can see a channel (after it moves past **Initial Idea**), are those who are spoiled on the puzzle here on PuzzUp.

-If you've already created a channel in discord, you (or anyone else) may type the `/up create` command in that channel, and it will create a PuzzUp record for that channel.